-Tech Prep is a program of study implemented nationwide and in several foreign countries that combines four years of high school and two years of post secondary education or training leading to an associate degree or a technical certificate.
-The program seeks to combine college preparatory academics with highly technical courses, utilizing workbased and worksite learning, while eliminating duplication of efforts among high schools, technology centers, and community colleges equipping students with the skills for lifelong learning and higher paying high-tech careers.
-In order to deliver this program to the students of East Tennessee, Walters State Community College, The Tennessee Technology Center at Morristown, the 23 secondary schools in our 10 county service area, and business and industry representatives have formed the Mid-East Tennessee Tech Prep Consortium.
+Dual Credit seeks to combine college preparatory academics with highly technical courses, utilizing workbased and worksite learning, while eliminating duplication of efforts among high schools and community colleges equipping students with the skills for lifelong learning and higher paying high-tech careers.
+In order to deliver this program to the students of East Tennessee, Walters State Community College and the 23 secondary schools in our 10 county service area, have signed a dual credit agreement.